 The ADA was enacted to offer protections to the disabled and prohibit discrimination.
 One of the provisions requires businesses to “take steps necessary to communicate effectively with customers with vision, hearing, and speech disabilities.”
 Since websites are a form of customer communication, making them accessible to those with disabilities is important in keeping with the spirit of the law.

 So, what does it mean to have an ADA compliant website?
 How do you make your website more accessible to customers that may have disabilities?

 We’ll go over the why and how of ADA compliance and what you need to know about the regulation when it comes to your organization’s website.

 Is Website Accessibility Required by Law?

 While the ADA regulation hasn’t been updated specifically to address websites or the internet, many feel that as the law is already written and stands now, website accessibility is included and is required under the Americans with Disability Act.

-For example, the University of Iowa notes that the Department of Justice has stated that internet and websites are covered under the ADA.
+For example, the Partnership on Employment & Accessible Technology (PEAT) has stated that the internet and websites are covered under the ADA.
 This means that businesses without ADA compliant websites could get penalized under the law.

 18% of the U.S. population have disabilities.
 (ADA)